Introduction

 - Deploy updates more efficiently

-To understand DevOps, it is important to look at its workflow.
+To understand this system, it is important to look at its workflow.

 Continuous Integration (CI)